by

 Matt Bird

-Once parked, I recommend you walk the handful of steps onto the sea wall and begin the short walk south into central Marzamemi.
-Take your time and enjoy the view of the beautiful turquoise sea, where you will see fish enjoying the shallow waters and sunshine.
+Begin your exploration of Marzamemi by stepping onto the sea wall and walking south to the centre of town.
+Take your time and enjoy the view of the beautiful turquoise sea, where you will see fish enjoying the sunshine in the shallow waters.
+At the end of the sea wall, step down and walk down the next street on the left, going in the same direction.

 Two historic family-owned tuna businesses worth checking out have been passed down through the generations.
 Walk from the Piazza to the street ‘Via Marzamemi’, and you will find Campisi at number 12 and Adelfio at number 7.